-Theory: This format speaks to the importance of making sure the issue is presented crystal clearly, stated definitively and then confirms with absolute certainty that your solution is the THe solution for them.
-And, finally, as part of this type you request an action from the recipient with absolute certainty as well.
+Theory: This format speaks to the importance of ensuring the issue is presented crystal clearly, stated definitively, and then confirms with absolute certainty that your solution is the best solution for them.
+Finally, as part of this type, you request an action from the recipient with absolute certainty.
 It is the most forthright of all the cold email types.

 Subject Line: Not easy finding relevant leads

 I hope you are available to speak on Wednesday to hear about the definitive solution my firm has created to address the challenges you are experiencing with securing a steady stream of new leads.